folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 **Page request.** The notice is sent when a page request is placed.

-**Hold request.** The notice is sent when a hold request is placed.
+**Hold request.** The notice is sent when an item-level hold request is placed.

 **Recall request.** The notice is sent when a recall request is placed.